 Sauvignon Blanc

-Total acres planted: 56, Sagemoor, Bacchus, Gamache
+Total acres planted: 70

 Differences in terroir lead to incredible variety within our Sauvignon Blanc blocks.
 At Gamache, our 1985 plantings remain consistently pure thanks to their elevation and location, set back from the mighty Columbia River.
 Our 1972 plantings at Bacchus have also remained pure thanks to beautifully balanced canopies.
 The undulating hills of Bacchus let us achieve different styles even within a single row – true varietal characteristics are found in fruit from the north side, with more star fruit flavors from the south side.
-When harvesting at Bacchus, we find ourselves picking to an exact spot for one winemaker, while another winemaker achieves a completely different vision with fruit from the very next vine.

 -